|

 Nov 6, 2010 A/C 732

+Our favourite A/C Is for sale again.
+It is being offered on E-Bay at starting bid of $500,000.
+It is back in flying condition and ready to go to work.
 Attached (4,4MB -1 minute download) is the ad in PDF form since the posting on E-Bay is transient. .
 Bidding closes on Nov 15, 2010.
-While it is posted, here is the E-Bay Link
+While it is posted, here is the

 Intro To Flight - Peter Lema

-n the 1970’s, Edmonton’s downtown Municipal Airport was recognized as PWA’s operational hub for flights heading north; as well, it was known as the northern terminus for the famous Air-Bus (Calgary-Edmonton) and other flights connecting Alberta to British Columbia.
+In the 1970’s, Edmonton’s downtown Municipal Airport was recognized as PWA’s operational hub for flights heading north; as well, it was known as the northern terminus for the famous Air-Bus (Calgary-Edmonton) and other flights connecting Alberta to British Columbia.

 Many of the PWA 737’s, including aircraft #732, were based and maintained at YXD.